j5v/boop-synth/README.md

-Boop brings FMC Amiga into 2025.
+Boop brings FMC Amiga into a web browser in 2025.
 FMC was a sample-generating software synth, with graph-based structure.

 [Boop homepage](https://johnvalentine.co.uk/?art=boop)